IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/frequently-asked-questions-faq.md

 The Apple M1 processor is not an Intel-based chip and the hardware-accelerated virtualization package does not work on this processor architecture.
-Special setup is required to get even the default Android emulator working, so this is not just an IndiGO-specific problem.
+Special setup is required to get even the default Android emulator working, so this is not just a TomTom IndiGO-specific problem.
 Official Android support for this chip is still in progress.

 The previous instructions on how to configure an Android Virtual Device, specify exceptions for computers with the M1 processor.
 Please verify that you have followed those exceptions.